deeplearning4j/deeplearning4j-docs/core-concepts.md

 ## Preparing Data for Learning and Prediction

 Unlike other machine learning or deep learning frameworks, DL4J treats the tasks of loading data and training algorithms as separate processes.
 You don't just point the model at data saved somewhere on disk, you load the data using DataVec.
-This gives you a lot more flexiblity, and retains the convenience of simple data loading.
+This gives you a lot more flexibility, and retains the convenience of simple data loading.

 Before the algorithm can start learning, you have to prepare the data, even if you already have a trained model.
 Preparing data means loading it and putting it in the right shape and value range (e.g. normalization, zero-mean and unit variance).
 Building these processes from scratch is error prone, so use DataVec wherever possible.